-The Curriculum benchmark \cite{chen2022curriculum} is deigned for probing language models' reasoning abilities and covers $8$ different reasoning skills.
+The Curriculum benchmark \cite{chen2022curriculum} is designed for probing LLMs' reasoning abilities and covers $8$ different reasoning skills.
 However, this work only focuses on classification tasks and it converts all examples into the Natural Language Inference (NLI) format to fit into a unified framework.
-We argue that the NLI format can make the original tasks more complicated and causes some confusions.
-We observed some SOTA language models (GPT-3 davinci-003) fail to solve some tasks, e.g. examples in Table~\ref{tab:reasoning_examples}.
-More discussion and results are shown in Appendix~\ref{sec:app_curriculum}.
+We argue that the forced conversion of all datasets into the NLI format does not align with human natural conversational style.
+We observed that even davinci-003 fails at some simple tasks due to their forced conversion, e.g. examples in Table~\ref{tab:reasoning_examples}.
+More discussion and results are shown in the Appendix~\ref{sec:app_curriculum}.

-\paragraph{Finetuning LLMs.} LLMs finetuned on a range of NLP tasks have shown improved performance on held-out downstream tasks, in both zero-shot and few-shot settings.
-FLAN \cite{wei2021finetuned}, T0 \cite{sanh2021multitask}, Tk-Instruct \cite{niv2} and Instruct-GPT \cite{ouyang2022training} have demonstrated that the more diverse tasks included in finetuning, the larger performance gain models can achieve.
+\paragraph{Finetuning LLMs.} LLMs meta-finetuned on a range of NLP tasks have shown improved performance on held-out downstream tasks such as FLAN \cite{wei2021finetuned}, T0 \cite{sanh2021multitask}, Tk-Instruct \cite{niv2} and Instruct-GPT \cite{ouyang2022training}.
 Following this approach, we finetune OPT models and name this type of models as OPT-FT ((B) in Figure~\ref{fig:baselines}). \citet{chung2022scaling} further adds chain-of-thought data at finetuning stage and shows significant improvements.
 We also study this type of models and name them as OPT-CoT ((C) in Figure~\ref{fig:baselines}).
 However, from previous research it still remains unclear whether the improvement comes from simply adding more training data or finetuning on rationales actually helps.